Editorial Standards

 - Chapter 3 on line 4, for example Corporation.

 - Chapter 4 on line 5, then complete only the matching FATCA part.
-Example, Part XXV Active NFFE, certify that passive income is below the threshold.
+Example, Part XXV Active NFFE, certify that passive income is below the threshold (Active NFFE requires both tests, less than 50 percent passive income in the preceding calendar year AND less than 50 percent passive assets measured as a weighted quarterly average).
 Example, Part XXVI Passive NFFE, disclose substantial U.S. owners in Part XXIX or certify there are none.

 - Provide the right TINs